segmind/cral-docs/contribute/object-detection.md

     2. `scores(float32)` : shape should be (N,)
     3. `labels(int32)` : shape should be (N,)

-Input images should be of format 3-channel RGB.
+> Input images should be of format 3-channel RGB.
+{.is-warning}